Introduction

 Is there any training available on the Essential Eight Maturity Model?

-• ASD has developed an Essential Eight assessment course and partnered with TAFEcyber to deliver the course to cyber security professionals across Australia.
+• ASD has developed an Essential Eight assessment course and partnered with TAFEcyber for the delivery of the course to cyber security professionals across Australia.

 Implementation questions – General